srtian/Record/README.md

 # 2023
+## 8.25
+Effective > Productive

+Productive: We must fill our schedule and do a lot of work
+Effective: something maybe we just need to do, but the other thing we don't need to do it. so just cut it out.

+> so We believe in effectiveness.
+How little can we do?
+How much can we cut out?
+Instead of adding to-dos, we add to-don’ts.
 ## 8.07

 1: Eat food in the right order: veggies first, protein second and carbs at the end.
 Eating fibers first slows down the absorption of carbs and therefore decreases the likelihood of a glucose spike.